romanoh/ABtorrents_Uploader/Readme.txt

 Beta v.0.2.6
+[22.02.21] CHG: Remove the console because was giving much trouble, maybe later.
+[22.02.21] FIX: Some small fixes to code.
 [21.02.21] NEW: If error pauses script to see error.
 [20.02.21] CHG: A small change to the progress bar and layout.
 [20.02.21] CHG: Add more time to Image to upload for the cases the firefox is slow.